20+ Best Sports Fundraising Ideas

 Parents are Key to Youth Sports Fundraising Success

 One factor to consider with youth sports fundraising is that parents must be heavily relied upon for much of the workload, so gaining the support of the parents is key.
 It’s parent involvement that makes for the most successful youth fundraisers!
 Encourage parents to be proactive.
 Not only should children talk to friends, family, and neighbors, but parents can help by reaching out to co-workers, church groups, and other social networks.

 Take the Time to Prepare the Team Participants

-Part of youth sports is teaching and helping kids with their sales skills, which means you don’t want to send them out unprepared.
+Part of youth sports is teaching and helping kids with their sales skills, so you don’t want to send them out unprepared.
 Not only will this help them do better raising money for the fundraiser, but it will also help them build confidence.
 Here are some pointers:

 - Be friendly: Make eye contact, smile, and introduce yourself.

 - Provide a quick overview of why you are raising funds.
 Contributors will want to know what their money is going to support.

 - Kindly ask for their support and explain how their contribution will help.